Dauphine River

 The Dauphine River is a river in Quebec, Canada.
 It flows through the municipalities of Sainte-Famille-de-l'Île-d'Orléans and Saint-Jean-de-l'Île-d'Orléans, in the L'Île-d'Orléans Regional County Municipality, in the administrative region of Capitale-Nationale.

 The lower part of this small valley is served by Chemin Royale (route 368) which runs along the southeast shore of Île d'Orléans.
 Forestry is the main economic activity in the upper part of this valley; and agriculture in the middle and lower part.

 The surface of the Dauphine River is generally frozen from the beginning of December until the end of March; however, safe circulation on the ice is generally done from mid-December to mid-March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.

 Geography

 The Dauphine River originates from an agricultural stream, in Sainte-Famille-de-l'Île-d'Orléans.
-This source is located next to Route du Mitan, 2.6 km southeast of the center of the village of Sainte-Famille-de-l'Île-d'Orléans, at 3.0 km southeast of chenal de l'Île d'Orléans and 5.4 km northeast of the shore of Saint Lawrence River (chenal des Grands Voiliers).
+This source is located next to Route du Mitan, 2.6 km southeast of the centre of the village of Sainte-Famille-de-l'Île-d'Orléans, at 3.0 km southeast of chenal de l'Île d'Orléans and 5.4 km northeast of the shore of Saint Lawrence River (chenal des Grands Voiliers).

 From this source, the course of the Dauphine River descends on 11.3 km, with a drop of 107 m, according to the following segments: